iKilledAppl3/open-source-tweaks/mousai2/README.md

-# Open Sourced Cydia Tweaks by iKilledAppl3

- I decided to open source some of my tweaks.

- To help those who want to learn how tweaks work or how I made mine.

-#TWEAKS:
-Xenok
-Mousai(iOS 8.4)
-Mousai2(iOS 9+)

-#IMPORTANT
+#IMPORTANT INFO
-others can be found on the ToxicAppl3 Inc. Team Organization repo

-I know Xenok's code is bad I have improved over time... :P

-Mousai was a huge success so I decided to open source it so others can benefit from it.

-Mousai2 is also now open sourced due to the lack of me having the time and a a jailbroken device to compile it on and since I couldn't release it on BigBoss and it's home is mousai2.ikilledappl3.tk/ I figured why not let others have a shot in making other tweaks out of it.
+Mousai2 is now open sourced due to the lack of me having the time and a a jailbroken device to compile it on and since I couldn't release it on BigBoss and it's home is mousai2.ikilledappl3.tk/ I figured why not let others have a shot in making other tweaks out of it.
 For those who want to use a tweak that manages your music...
 Why not use MusicMod instead?
 Mousai2 was also going to have a Spotify functionality but I didn't feel like making a competitor to BdaySpotify since that tweak deserves to have recoginiton.
 And the code for Spotify is commented but feel free to do whatever you want with the code just credit me! :)